Last Updated on June 24, 2026

 Jack Crevalle

 Jacks are pure power.
 They school in bays and nearshore waters, crashing bait pods with aggressive surface strikes.
-Fish commonly run 10-20 pounds.
+Fish commonly weigh 10-20 pounds.
 Most anglers release them (the meat is bloody and strong-flavored), but the fight is worth the effort.

 Peak seasons: Year-round, strongest in summer and fall.